Why should I become a member of The Texas Tribune?

 What is the difference between being a “Registered User” and a “Member”?

 Registered users are readers who customize their experience with The Texas Tribune.
 Anyone can become a registered user free of charge by clicking Register on the top right-hand corner of The Texas Tribune home page and creating a user name and password.
-Once registered, users can set up email alerts, comment on stories and play the Trib’s version of QRANK.
-Registered users also receive emails about upcoming events.
+Once registered, users can set up email alerts, comment on stories, and receive emails about upcoming events.

 Members are contributing supporters of The Texas Tribune and receive special membership benefits.
 Because The Texas Tribune is a nonprofit organization, we depend on memberships to fund our operations so that we can keep providing the best nonpartisan news and information for Texas.
 See Membership Benefits for a full list of what we have to entice you.